yugasun/site/content/intro/quick-start.md

 Serverless: Stack removal finished...
 ```

 Now it's time to hop into some deeper tutorials and guides!

-Check out these ones first:
+We recommend starting with one of these:

 - [Build an Node.js REST API](/blog/serverless-express-rest-api/)
 - [Deploy a GraphQL endpoint](/blog/make-serverless-graphql-api-using-lambda-dynamodb/)